rebasing-xyz/rebot/rebot-telegram-api/rebot-telegram-api-spi/README.md

 The api supports internationalization, for now there are two languages support: en_Us and pt_BR.
 The locale is set at chat level which means the configuration will be applied to all chat members.

 Only chat administrators can change this configuration.
-To chage the locale definition just do:
+To change the locale definition just do:

 ```bash
 /locale pt_br